Volvo V60 Recharge hybrid review

 Practicality & boot space

 Impressively, Volvo has also managed to keep just as much boot space in the V60 Recharge by positioning the electric motor under the middle of the car.
-So you get 529 litres behind the rear seats, beating the Audi A4 Avant and BMW 3 Series Touring.
+So you get 519 litres behind the rear seats, beating the 410-litre boot of the plug-in BMW 3 Series Touring.

 Reliability & safety

-In our 2020 Driver Power owner survey, Volvo finished 10th out of 30 manufacturers.
-However, the brand’s famous reputation for reliability took a hit, with 20.5% of owners telling us they'd experienced a fault within the first 12 months - a percentage that’s almost doubled since our 2018 survey.
+In our 2022 Driver Power owner survey, Volvo finished eighth out of 29 manufacturers, which is an improvement on its ninth-place standing in 2021.
+However, the brand’s famous reputation for reliability has taken a hit in recent years, with 27.7% of owners telling us they'd experienced a fault within the first 12 months this year.

 Volvo has a long history of pioneering safety technology, and its cars are still amongst the very safest on the road.
 It easily achieved a five-star rating from Euro NCAP thanks to its strong design and active technology like City Safety, automatically braking or helping you steer around a vehicle, pedestrian, cyclist or large animal that's detected in your path.